 This post may contain affiliate links and I may earn a small commission when you click on the links to purchase something at no additional cost to you.

-1. Give them a break
+1. Increase focus by Giving them a break

 Students, especially the younger ones, struggle with staying focused on one task for too long.